mobtitude/docker-php-xdebug/README.md

 2. By replacing specific PHP options with `-d` when starting php script in container:
 	`php -dxdebug.remote_port=9050 -dxdebug.profiler_enable=1`
 3. By replacing specific PHP options in VirtualHost or `.htaccess` file when running web application in Apache as explained in PHP docs: http://php.net/manual/en/configuration.changes.php

+FAQ
+---
+Q: Why images don't have specific PHP version like `7.2.2` but only major and minor version `7.2`?

+A: It is because images have always the newest possible patch version of PHP based on official Docker PHP images.
+For example for `mobtitude/php-xdebug:7.2-apache` you can expect that it is always the newest PHP version available in official Docker Registry and it is automatically updated when official PHP Docker images are updated.
+The newest possible PHP version at the time of writing is 7.2.2, but will be automatically updated to 7.2.3 when official PHP Docker images are updated.